-Our surroundings play a vital role in how we feel, and reflect both our inner and outer world.
-While our lives are constantly changing, often our home remains static, and at a certain point no longer serves our everyday needs.
-Try taking a new look at your home with a “lens of longevity” to explore if your house is truly ready to best support you in the next phases of life.
+Our surroundings play a vital role in how we feel.
+They reflect and impact our inner and outer worlds.
+While our lives are constantly changing, our homes tend to remain static, and eventually change is required for them to keep serving our everyday needs.
+Taking a look at your home with a lens of longevity can help you determine if it is ready to support you in the next phases of life.

 Alonso is an expert in reconfiguring and redesigning an existing home to prepare for the third stage of life.
 She has found the biggest reason these projects don’t get projects started is “Overwhelm Paralysis.”
 Alonso stressed, “We don’t know where to start, so we do nothing.
 My advice is to take smaller bites, and the sooner we start these projects the better.”

-Here are three steps to transforming your home to prepare for older adulthood living, as well as creating an entirely new source of income with high quality home sharing space:
+Here are three steps to prepare your home for older adulthood living—and to create a new source of income with homesharing.

-De-cluttering the house is the cheapest way to re-envision and prepare for something new.
-It is inspiring, and sometimes can bring in extra cash for projects.
-“People have way too much stuff—everywhere,” said Alonso.
-"After so many years there is stuff in the cupboards, on the floor, or in the closet that we haven’t touched and don’t need.
+Decluttering your house is the cheapest way to re-envision and prepare for something new.
+It is inspiring, and can sometimes bring in extra cash.
+"People have way too much stuff—everywhere," says Alonso.
+"After so many years there is stuff in the cupboards, on the floor or in the closet that we haven’t touched and don’t need.
 It brings the whole psyche down.”

-Alonso suggests if de-cluttering is overwhelming and emotional, to hire a professional organizer to help make piles of what to keep, donate, and trash.
+If decluttering seems overwhelming, Alonso suggests hiring a professional organizer.
+These pros can help you determine what to keep, donate and trash.
 “It makes a huge difference!” she laughs.
-“Now you have a clean palate to work with, and can make some money on the process.
+“Now you have a clean palette to work with, and can make some money on the process.
 You can write off on taxes, sell in consignment stores, and use that money for the next steps."

 “It is fundamental to have the bedroom on the main level,” said Alonso.
 “The #1 cause of injury is falling down stairs.
-The main floor is where you spend most of our time and has the highest impact on well being.”
+The main floor is where you spend most of our time and has the highest impact on well-being.”
 Alonso stresses rethinking how use the main spaces in your home.
-“Your house doesn’t have to be used as it was originally intended; but it should serve you now.
+“Your house doesn’t have to be used as it was originally intended.
+It should serve you now.
 There is no reason to go upstairs when most people can have functional living all on the main floor.”